-Welcome to Metecon Schweiz GmbH, your experienced partner for regulatory compliance of medical devices and in vitro diagnostics (IVDs)!
+Welcome to Metecon Switzerland LLC, your experienced partner for regulatory compliance of medical devices and in vitro diagnostics (IVDs)!
 We represent Swiss manufacturers as European Authorized Representative (EC-REP) within the EU and ensure that their product obtains and permanently retains the CE marking.
 We represent manufacturers who are not based in Switzerland and are looking for Swiss market access as Swiss Authorized Representative (CH-REP).With us, everything revolves around the documentation, market access and post-market surveillance of your products.
 Since 1999, Metecon GmbH, based in Mannheim (Germany), has been providing standards- and regulatory compliance consulting and support for the market access and post-market surveillance of medical devices and IVDs.
-With the founding of Metecon Schweiz GmbH in 2023, we also simplify your path to regulatory compliance and help you to bring your products to market in your target markets - efficiently and safely.
+With the founding of Metecon Switzerland LLC in 2023, we also simplify your path to regulatory compliance and help you to bring your products to market in your target markets - efficiently and safely.

 How can we support you?